biothings/biothings.api/docs/doc/studio_guide.rst

 BioThings Studio
 ^^^^^^^^^^^^^^^^

 The architecture and different software involved in this system can be quite intimidating.
-To help the whole service is packaged as a pre-configured application, **BioThings Studio**.
-A docker image is available Docker Hub registry, and be pulled using:
+To help, the whole service is packaged as a pre-configured application, **BioThings Studio**.
+A docker image is available Docker Hub registry, and can be pulled using:

 .. code:: bash